Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Performance of Pruned-ADAPT-VQE

-A closer examination of the operators removed throughout the Prune-ADAPT-VQE iterations reveals distinct cases within the category of small-amplitude operators.
+A closer examination of the operators removed throughout the Pruned-ADAPT-VQE iterations reveals distinct cases within the category of operators with small-valued parameter.
 The pruning strategy successfully eliminates wrongly selected excitations, such as operators $\hat{A}_{1g1g}^{4u4u}$ and $\hat{A'}_{1g1u}^{4g4u}$ (Figure~\ref{fig:h4_linear_badops}), as well as fading operators like $\hat{A}_{1g1u}^{2g4u}$ and $\hat{A}_{1g1u}^{4g2u}$ (Figure~\ref{fig:h4_linear_lostops}).
-Additionally, it removes redundant operators arising from reordering, such as operator $\hat{A}_{1g}^{3g}$, which was removed and reincerted several times before finding its optimal position (Figure~\ref{fig:h4_linear_reorderedops_del}).
+Additionally, it removes redundant operators arising from reordering, such as operator $\hat{A}_{1g}^{3g}$, which was removed and reinserted several times before finding a more suitable position that balances energy accuracy and ansatz length (Figure~\ref{fig:h4_linear_reorderedops_del}).
 Conversely, the algorithm effectively identifies and preserves cooperative operators, such as $\hat{A}_{1u1u}^{2u2u}$ (Figure~\ref{fig:h4_linear_energies_first27}), ensuring that essential contributions to the ansatz remain intact.

 Similar results, demonstrating a reduction in the number of fermionic operators without any loss of accuracy, have been observed in simulations of other molecular ground states.
-This includes the stretched \ce{H2O} molecule (Figure~\ref{fig:h2o_n2_energies_pruned}a) as well as the square and tetrahedral \ce{H4} models (Figures~\ref{fig:sq_h4_energies_pruned} and~\ref{fig:td_h4_energies_pruned}).
+This includes the stretched \ce{H2O} and \ce{N2} molecules (Figure~\ref{fig:h2o_n2_energies_pruned}) as well as in other systems (see Supporting Information, Section S8).
 As seen in the case of linear \ce{H4}, ansatz reductions due to operator pruning tend to occur after flat energy regions in the ADAPT iterations.
+In these examples a computational overhead reappears towards the final simulation steps.
+For instance, in the \ce{H2O} simulation, 5 operators are removed only to be reintroduced in the next iteration.